thinkbot-project/api/sandbox/markdown-docs/docs.md

         .
     }

-(If the status indicates that your code is still `running`, wait for a few seconds and retry the `GET` request.)
-You can now head on over to the results URL, download the results of the computation.
+Voil&agrave;! thinkbot has successfully `completed` running our code and the results we asked for are waiting for us in the `results` URL.
+You can now head on over to this URL and download the results of the computation.

     curl -X GET -O https://thinkbot.net/results/job_id/u.vtk \
          -H "Authorization:  Token {{ user_token }}"

 If you want to admire these beautiful results locally, you need a visualisation program like [Paraview](http://www.paraview.org/).